 Everyone has preferences.
 While some love spending quality time with themselves at the gym, some also prefer being with others.
 Working out alone may sound boring to those who would rather have someone to chit-chat with, but each side has reasons as to why they prefer what they prefer.

-If you’re the type of person who’s going to the gym without company as of the moment (or just starting out), but is considering to bring a friend along in the near future, maybe you just need an extra push.
+If you’re the type of person who’s going to the gym without company at the moment (or just starting out) but is considering bringing a friend along in the near future, maybe you just need an extra push.
 We’ve put together a few reasons why having a training partner is a good idea.

 2. You’ve got an automatic spotter—it’s so much safer when you’ve got someone assisting you while you’re doing bench presses to hit a new PR.
-You no longer have to ask random people at the gym to be your spotter because you’ve automatically got one already.
-Having a buddy at the gym can also help you get your form and technique right, too because they’re able to see what you’re doing wrong.
+You no longer have to ask random people at the gym to be your spotter because you’ve already got one.
+Having a buddy at the gym can also help you get your form and technique right, too, because they’re able to see what you’re doing wrong.

 4. Healthy competition makes working out more fun—what better way to motivate yourself than to have friendly competition between you and your gym buddy?
-Both of you would want to at least be on the same level, right?
+Both of you would want to be on the same level, right?
 You wouldn’t want to look bad in front of your partner.

-5. There are more exercises you can explore—there are certain exercises that you alone cannot execute and having a partner makes that possible!
-You have more types of workouts to try and have fun with and that makes a great bonding experience with your buddy.
+5. There are more exercises you can explore—there are certain exercises that you alone cannot execute, and having a partner makes that possible!
+You have more types of workouts to try and have fun with, and that makes for a great bonding experience with your buddy.

-6. It’s a great bonding time—again, trying new things could lead to a very fun bonding at the gym.
-You laugh, exchange thoughts and experiences, and give each other the support you both are longing for on the road towards your body goal/new PR.
-You’ve got someone motivating you and you’ve got someone to share your success with.
+6. It’s a great bonding time—again, trying new things could lead to a very fun bonding experience at the gym.
+You laugh, exchange thoughts and experiences, and give each other the support you both are longing for on the road towards your body goal or new PR.
+You’ve got someone motivating you, and you’ve got someone to share your success with.